To ensure a proper fit, please use these measurements as a guide. If you do not understand them, your Jeweler will.

 If you do not have ring to go off of, there are inexpensive plastic ring sizers you can order for under $5.
 Here is a link to a distributor.https://www.etsy.com/listing/90439653/adjustable-plastic-ring-sizing-tool

 When they fall sound asleep is a good time if they are a heavy sleeper.
 If they aren’t you can always say that the measurement if for something else.
 Use your imagination.
 When you get the size use the ruler technique.
 This measurement may not be exact do to plastic not being perfectly round.
-I recommend ordering a half size small.
 I cannot make my bands smaller.
-However I can machined them up to a size and a half bigger.
+However I can machined them up half size to a size bigger.
 I charge $50 for the machine work because I have provided exact measurements.
 If you order incorrectly, that is not my fault but I can make them bigger so you’re in luck.

 1) Determine band width.

 2) Get sized for a ring in that width.
 (Do not use sizing band)

 3) Get the inside diameter from your Jeweler and match it to the chart.

 4) Place your order with correct size.